endywezy/health_and_fitness_tracker/README.md

 This cover the necessary installations, how to run the project, and how to test

-# Health and Fitness Tracker Backend
+# Health and Fitness Tracker Backend Only

 This is the backend for the Health and Fitness Tracker application built using Node.js and Express.
 It connects to a MongoDB database to manage user authentication and data.